kasuganosoras/hologramspeed/README.md

 ## Installation
 1. Clone or download this repo
-2. Copy the `hologramSpeed` folder to your server resources folder
+2. Copy the `hologramspeed` folder to your server resources folder
+3. Make sure that the resource name is all lowercase.
+The resource will **not** work with uppercase letters in the name!
-3. Add `start hologramSpeed` to your server.cfg
+4. Add `ensure hologramspeed` to your server.cfg
-4. Restart the server
+5. Restart the server

 ## Convars
 | Name             | Description                                         | Type   | Example   |